wellesley-cs230/wellesley-cs230.github.io/hw5.md

 ## What to submit

-Submit 3 files: your `PalindromeChecker.java` file, the picture describing your strategy in using stacks, and your testing `.txt` file.
+Submit 3 files: your `PalindromeChecker.java` file, the picture describing your strategy in using stacks, and your testing `PalindromeChecker.txt` file.